joshpoll/joshpoll.github.io/_pages/home.md

   # - image_path: /assets/images/mm-responsive-feature.png
   #   alt: "fully responsive"
   - title: "interbeing"
     excerpt: "Prefers clusters over categories.
 Identifies larger spaces or fabrics where clusters live.
-Rather than seeking to separate phenomena, activities that embody interbeing seek to understand how phenomena are connected."
+Rather than seeking to separate phenomena, activities that embody interbeing seek to understand how phenomena are connected.
+(This term comes from [the Plum Village Buddhist tradition](https://en.wikipedia.org/wiki/Interbeing).)"
     # url: "/docs/layouts/"
     # btn_class: "btn--primary"
     # btn_label: "Learn more"
   # - image_path: /assets/images/mm-free-feature.png
   #   alt: "100% free"
   - title: "aliveness"
     excerpt: 'Promotes authentic self-expression, connection, and joy.
 Contributes to being fully present and engaged in the world.
-Dissolves "should"s, fear, and other emotional blockers and constrictions.'
+Dissolves "should"s, fear, and other emotional blockers, constrictions, and hindrances.'
     # url: "/docs/license/"
     # btn_class: "btn--primary"
     # btn_label: "Learn more"
 ---

 I like doing research.
 My research so far has been in programming languages (PL), human-computer interaction (HCI), and data visualization (VIS).
-I especially like building systems that formalize, clarify, and operationalize research ideas.
+I especially like building _systems_ that formalize, clarify, and operationalize research ideas.

 The activities that excite me tend to have these three qualities: